 What is functional fitness?

-Functional exercises focus on building a body capable of performing real life movements in real life positions, whereas weight training on machines in a gym, teaches the body to perform only in positions when posture is made ideal by the machine.
+Functional exercise focuses on building a body capable of performing real life movements in real life positions, whereas weight training on machines in a gym teaches the body to perform only in positions when posture is made ideal by the machine.

 The key to functional exercises is integration.
-It is about training muscles to work together and not independently of each other and calisthenics builds tremendous strength and is completely natural.
+It is about training muscles to work together and not independently of each other; calisthenics builds tremendous strength and is completely natural.

-How to Become Firefighter Fit is based purely on calisthenics exercises and is available through the site using the link below.
+Firefighter Fit – The Manual is based purely on calisthenics exercises and is available through the site using the link below.